oxygenxml/oxygen-batch-converter-addon/README.md

 ## Oxygen Batch Converter add-on for Oxygen XML Editor
-This add-on can be installed in  Oxygen XML editor to enable batch conversions between the following formats:
+This add-on can be installed in Oxygen XML Editor to enable batch conversions between the following formats:

 * HTML to XHTML
 * HTML to DITA